streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

 ## Step 1: configure GCS offloader driver

-As indicated in the [configuration chapter](#configuration), before using the GCS offloader, you need to configure some properties for the GCS offloader driver.
+As indicated in the [configuration chapter](#configuration) before using the GCS offloader, you need to configure some properties for the GCS offloader driver.
 This tutorial assumes that you have configured the GCS offloader driver in `standalone.conf` as below and run Pulsar in **standalone** mode.

 ```conf
 managedLedgerOffloadDriver=google-cloud-storage